33. In Love With Spring: My Novel Online

 “Yeah.
 That’s how much I suck as a human.”

-He pondered it, his anger fading.
-“I don’t think that’s it.
+Finally he looked at her, sympathetic now.
+“I don’t think that’s it, Jules.
 I think you can be happy for people.
-I think it’s… ” he hesitated.
+I think it’s…” he hesitated.

 She waited, then said, “Go on.”